markshust/markshust.com-gatsby/content/blog/2020/11/01/setup-tailwindcss-svelte-snowpack/index.md

 @import 'tailwindcss/dist/utilities.css';
 ```

-Finally, open `src/App.svelte`, or whatever component you are using for the global layout in Svelte, and import the CSS the following within it's script tag:
+Finally, open `src/App.svelte`, or whatever component you are using for the global layout in Svelte, and import the CSS file within it's script tag:

 ```js
 <script>